-Bayer Foundation In 2021 and 2022, exciting events and initiatives brought our vision of catalyzing advances in science and social innovation to life.
+supporting talented young women with children in the field of natural sciences, experimental research, and medicine LMIC = low and middle income countries.
+Defined by World Bank List of Economies 2020 Bayer Foundation In 2021 and 2022, exciting events and initiatives brought our vision of catalyzing advances in science and social innovation to life.
 This section showcases selected highlights from our collaborations with trusted partners over the past two years.

-The Social Innovation Day not only brought together likeminded changemakers, it also allowed investors to provide resources and meet with inspiring social innovation leaders, many of them women.
-We firmly believe that one of the smartest ways to achieve the Sustainable Development Goals is to invest in women leaders.
 Social Innovation Day Harvesting A Healthier Future - After a break of two and a half years, we invited our partners to our second Social Innovation Day in Berlin in June 2022.
 On the agenda: two days filled with fascinating presentations, discussions and numerous opportunities to network and exchange ideas surrounding the theme of "Harvesting a healthier future."